very-cool-name/blog-from-scratch/README.md

 }
 ```

-You may already see the problem, that right now we can place any type `U` inside our storage, which is not the only problem.
-But in order to understand and fix them, let's continue with the interface and change constructor on thee way.
+You may already see the problem - right now we can place any type `U` inside our storage.
+Let's continue with implementing ther rest of the interface for now.
+Other problems'll become obvious and we'll fix them along the way, I promise.
-How do we get the value back from `variant`?
+Next, how do we get the value back from `Variant`?

 ## Get
-Get has two versions typed and indexed.
+Get has two versions: typed and indexed.
 ```cpp
 std::variant<int, char> v;
 std::get<int>(v); // tries to get variable of type int std::get<0>(v);   // tries to get first type, which is also int
 ```
-As you may see get is not a member function in the standard.
-It adds a bit of complexity with declaring this function `friend`, so let's start with implementing `get` as member function.
-It's a bit easier to implement typed version of get, so let's focus on that one.
+As you may see `get` is not a member function of `varaint` in the standard.
+For us it adds a bit of complexity with declaring this function `friend`, so let's start with implementing `get` as member function.
+It's also a bit easier to start from typed version of get, please believe me.
 We might be tempted to just cast our buffer space to pointer to desired type `U*`.
 There are two ways to do this `reinterpret_cast` or two `static_cast`s, first to `void*` second to `U*`.

 ```cpp
 template<typename U>